Qatar World Cup 2022 stadiums: Your guide to the eight venues

 It is situated 15 miles north of Doha and served by both the Metro and matchday buses from Doha.
 Lusail is very much still a city in development, with plans ultimately to develop an infrastructure that could support more than double the current 200,000 population.

-Beyond the accommodation blocks that have housed many of those 10,000 people who have worked on the Lusail Stadium for the past six years – and whose faces form a mosaic outside the stadium – the immediate surrounds remained largely barren at the time of The Telegraph’s site visit in June.
+Beyond the accommodation blocks that have housed many of those 10,000 people who have worked on the Lusail Stadium for the past six years – and whose faces form a mosaic outside the stadium – the immediate surrounds remained largely barren at the time of Telegraph Sport’s site visit in June.

 Project manager Tamim El Abed explained that the space will help with organising all the fans, staff, stewarding and security on a match day when “it will look more alive” with greenery and prefabricated buildings.
 The surrounding area will then be handed over to developers for “long term” low rise development such as retail and schools in support of the growing city.